sjuyal/trackerproxy/README.md

 # TrackerProxy

-How to start the TrackerProxy application
+How to start the TrackerProxy application:
 ---

 1. Run `mvn clean install` to build your application